-Prerequisite for this course: AH1001 Planned frequency of offerings: TBD practices.
+Prerequisite for this course: AH1001 Planned frequency of offerings: TBD

+This course will focus on axiology, how we 'do' Humanism, through an exploration of aesthetics and practices.
 Building on work from the Humanist Worldviews course, students will be invited to align Humanist values with action, making concrete articulated beliefs.
 This class will consider the variety of ways in which Humanist leadership takes shape from caretaking, social justice initiatives, group management, ritual making, and spiritual practices.
 Students will also be introduced to methods of conflict transformation, spiritual assessments, and visioning.
 Course materials are drawn from a variety of secular and religious Humanist authors and communities.
 This class also will require students to reflect on their positionalities, through a process of reflection & self-inventories; determining the gifts their past experiences may bear for the Humanist movement and communities.